 Former Seton students often write us letters thanking us for helping them to learn independently, to learn to be their own teachers, to learn to take responsibility for their education.

 Some former students write from college in their first year, telling us they help other students.
-Sometimes they write us in their last year of college, telling us that they were successful and made the Dean’s List because of their independent study skills.
-Sometimes they write us such letters in graduate school; sometimes they write us when they start their first job.
+Sometimes they write to us in their last year of college, telling us that they were successful and made the Dean’s List because of their independent study skills.
+Sometimes they write to us such letters in graduate school; sometimes they write to us when they start their first job.

 1. Seton Survey Result: Respond to Progress

 We encourage parents to adjust the learning method and the time schedule to suit the needs of each child.
 Parents can work with the older students to work out a realistic and successful method and study schedule.
 Students can progress at their own rate or at the rate suggested in the lesson plans.

 We homeschooling parents recognize differences among our children, including the way they learn, the best time of day for them to learn certain subjects, or the way they respond to certain educational activities.

 Seton gives parents and students the freedom to adjust the day-to-day schedule and adjust the learning techniques to meet the learning style, abilities, and needs of each student.